diz-vara/CarND-P5/README.md

 <img src="./output_images/01-car.png" width="200">

-It really contains a lot of cars covered with snow - not specially, just this year we had snow from the beginning October to the end of April
+It really contains a lot of cars covered with snow - not specially, just this year we had snow from the beginning October to the end of April.

 Not-cars in this set were mostly collected as false positives of previously trained detector, they contain a lot of interesting staff: